oliverwehrens/nfc-mqtt/README.md

 Furthermore it requires the python-libs mentioned in requirements.txt.

-Things which you want to configure:
+## Things which you want to configure:

 - MQTT Server in card_read.py
 - Location of the card_read.py in nfc.service

+## Install & Run

+After configuration run ./install.sh to copy the systemd file in it's place and enable and start the service.